ReginaSherman/ga-project-2/README.md

 ## APIs

 Below are some collections of APIs you may consider.
 None of these is a comprehensive list of all APIs that are available.
-Also bear in mind that some APIs on these lists may no longer be available and others **may not be suitable** for this project because they are only available via http or have pay walls.
+Also bear in mind that some APIs on these lists may no longer be available and others **may not be suitable** for this project because they are only available via http (not https), or have pay walls, or don't have [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) enabled.

 While you must incorporate data from an API, you are **not required** to use any of the listed APIs.
 They are provided solely as examples.